-A good food processor with sharp blades (we use one called Robot Coupe) is a great tool for making emulsified sausages (and lots of other things).
-If the blades are not sharp you will end up whipping air into your meat creating a “fluffy” or “pillowy” texture.
-It will still be yummy but it’s not the texture we are looking for.
-The Robot Coupe is quite possibly the best food processor I’ve ever owned and trust me when I tell you.
-I run a commercial kitchen and this guy does the work of 4 employees.
+You will need some special equipment in order to make a good hot dog.
+For starters a good food processor with sharp blades (we use one called Robot Coupe) is a great tool for making emulsified sausages (and lots of other things).
+The Robot Coupe is quite possibly the best food processor I’ve ever owned and trust me when I tell you, I run a commercial kitchen and this guy does the work of 4 employees.
 It’s a little pricy but you get what you pay for.
 Just make sure your food processor has a strong motor and sharp blades.
-In addition to a food processor you’ll need to apply some standard emulsified sausage preparation techniques (see below).
+If the blades are dull, you will “whip” air into the meat batter causing the texture to become pillowy.

 Follow basic emulsified sausage preparation practices when making this sausage.